All of our content is written by humans, not robots. Learn More

 How Much Does Identity Theft Insurance Cost?

 Identity theft insurance is nowhere near the price of insurance we’re used to paying like car insurance or health insurance.
-Instead of several hundred per month, identity theft insurance starts at about ten dollars per month for one of the best family identity theft protection services.
-That’s right, ten dollars for your whole family.
+Identity theft insurance starts at about $8 per month for individual coverage and $15 per month if you’re looking for one of the best family identity theft protection services.

 To give you a better idea of the price of identity theft insurance, we compared our four favorite providers: